History of the Aether Theory

 phenomena of optics; consequently the aether became solid-like and

-In Fresnel’s view the aether flowed freely through the interstices of
+In Fresnel’s view, the aether flowed through the interstices of

 Elastically solid aether |